+5. Limitations

-After considering the above factors, it can be concluded that our study has several limiting factors worth discussing.
-First of all, there is a lack of a control group, and the sample is not representative – it includes female residents, from large cities, with higher education, with access to the Internet, so women with the highest prevalence of smoke exposure could have been less represented in our study group.
-Due to the self-reporting nature of the study, the lack of adjustment for important associated variables (e.g., physical activity, eating behavior, number of COVID-19 infections and their course), and the cross-sectional nature of the data itself, the information obtained from women may not fully describe the study group.
-Moreover, it is crucial to note that the number of pregnant women who smoke or are exposed to smoking during pregnancy is likely underestimated.
+After considering the above factors, it can be concluded that our study has several limitations worth discussing.
+Firstly, there is a lack of a control group, and the sample is not representative – it includes female residents of large cities, with higher education and easy, with access to the Internet, so women with the highest prevalence of smoke exposure could have been less represented in our study group (Sperlich, 2014).
+Secondly, due to the self-reporting nature of the study, the lack of adjustment for important associated variables (e.g., physical activity, eating behavior, number of COVID-19 infections and their course), and the cross-sectional nature of the data itself, the information obtained from women may not fully describe the study group.
+Thirdly, it is crucial to note that the number of pregnant women who smoke or are exposed to smoking during pregnancy is likely underestimated.
 This is due to the continued stigmatization of the phenomenon and a sense of shame, leading many women to feel hesitant to admit to it openly.
-It should be noted that our study did not have biochemical verification of tobacco exposure, which would have helped reliably verify stimulant use.
+It should also be noted that our study does not involve biochemical verification of tobacco exposure, which would have helped reliably verify smoking habits use.
 Furthermore, the fact that many women quit smoking as soon as they discover they are pregnant or start using more discreet ways of smoking, such as nicotine patches, gum, or sachets, further limits the pool of study participants.
-The structure of the questions themselves (sleep and smoking questions, author-designed and not reviewed in previous studies) may also be a limiting factor as they do not assess the number of cigarettes smoked by pregnant women, which may suggest regularity of stimulant use; therefore, occasional smoking may not be reported by survey participants.
-We are also unable to determine whether pregnant women smoked cigarettes before becoming pregnant, and if so, the reason for any cessation.
-For the dependent variables (sleep problems), we do not have an analysis of sleep duration (number of hours) and quality, which should be added as another limitation of the current study.
+We were also unable to determine whether pregnant women smoked cigarettes before becoming pregnant, and if so, the reason for smoking cessation.
+Fourthly, the structure of the questions themselves (sleep and smoking questions, author-designed and not reviewed in previous studies) may also be a limiting factor as they do not assess the number of cigarettes smoked by pregnant women, which may suggest regularity of incentive products; therefore, occasional smoking may not be reported by survey participants.
+The open-ended questions about sleep used in the current study could have also been more specific and therefore accurate, The questions used in the current form do not leave much opportunity for a detailed interpretation.
+For example, our study lacks information about sleep duration (number of hours) and quality.
+Lastly, since three variables were used to verify sleep problems related to the same research question, a Bonferroni correction could have been applied.
+However, due to the exploratory nature and very limited previous research in this area, we did not implement this approach in the current study (Althouse, 2016).

+6. Conclusions

-Summarizing, we suggest that smoking exposure during pregnancy might have a potentially detrimental impact on a mother's sleep quality, yet the limitations of the study should be taken into account when interpreting the obtained results.
+To summarize, we suggest that smoking exposure during pregnancy might have a potentially detrimental impact on a mother's sleep quality, yet the limitations of the study should be taken into account when interpreting the obtained results.
 Given the limited number of studies on this topic, we consider our analysis to be a valuable input to the existing literature and a further cause for expanding this exploration.
-Future research may help emphasize the importance of health awareness programs designed to educate both the public and expectant mothers on the adverse consequences of not only smoking during pregnancy but also passive smoking, as well as the promotion of healthy sleeping habits.
+Future research may help emphasize the importance of health awareness programs designed to educate both the public and expectant mothers on the adverse consequences of not only active smoking during pregnancy but also passive smoking, as well as the promotion of healthy sleeping habits.

 Acknowledgements

-We want to thank Katarzyna Grobler-Dębska Ph.D., Waldemar Bauer Ph.D., Rafal Mularczyk, and Rebecca Brittain Ph.D. for their assistance in establishing the "Corona Mums Project" base.
+We want to thank Katarzyna Grobler-Dębska Ph.D., Waldemar Bauer Ph.D., Rafal Mularczyk, and Rebecca Brittain Ph.D. for their assistance in establishing the "Corona Mums Project" database.
 We also express our appreciation to all the participants who generously took part in this study.

 Funding